GssMahadevan/safeout/README.md

  - [ ] Support for multiple backup copies
  - [ ] Detect dynamic congiration changes to add new processes for this server

+## Similiar Tools
+There are some similir tools in Unix world named multilog,tinylog,cyclog,s6-log,svlogd,etc. You can see more on at http://zpz.github.io/blog/log-rotation-of-stdout/ .

+How this program differs from those tools:
+ * Ability to handle stdout/stderr of a process with disk protection
+ * User application simple redirect the stderr/stdout to a fifo that is configured in yaml file (so whole application commans looks normal in ps tools and application is not as child of multilog/tinylog/etc)
+ * Ability of single **safeout** program to handle multiple processes(and theier stdout/stderr combindely/seperately)
 ## Caveat
 Even  though this program is running successfully on my  raspberry-pi for 3 days(as on 20-Jul-2020), please keep in mind that this program is in ***alpha*** version  and there could be surprizes and bugs.
 So please do thorough testing it before you deploy this in real life production systems.
 I can't guarantee anything and any bad consequences of your stdout/stderr  logs are not redirected/saved/missed/etc are not my responsibility :)
 ## Issues